Configuration Options Reference

-This topic lists and describes, by container and then by domain, the configuration settings found in the '<Genesys Softphone Installation Directory>\Softphone.config' file.
+This article lists and describes, by container and then by domain, the configuration settings found in the '<Genesys Softphone Installation Directory>\Softphone.config' file.
 For an example of the configuration file, see Configuring Genesys Softphone.

 The Softphone.config file is installed, along with genesys_softphone.exe, by either the Genesys Installation Wizard or silently by command line.
 The contents of the Softphone.config file is generated by the choices specified in the wizard or by modifications made to the genesys_silent.ini file.